Tuesday, 03 December 2013

 Supposedly it's hard to find gifts for people like us – old folks - but judging by the length of my past annual posts on this subject along with reader suggestions in comments, it shouldn't be difficult.
 Ideas runneth over.

 Ideas also don't change much year-to-year so I've decided to repeat last year's post.
 But first I want to incorporate some of the of ideas you, readers, added in 2012:

 Here is last year's post slightly updated where necessary.

-That brings me to one of the truest true things about getting old: we age at dramatically different rates so that sometimes 50- and 60-somethings have conditions and debilities that cause them to need a lot of help while some 80-somethings and older are, for example, caregivers to people much younger.
+One of the truest things about getting old is that we age at dramatically different rates so that sometimes 50- and 60-somethings have conditions and debilities that cause them to need a lot of help while some 80-somethings and older are, for example, caregivers to people much younger.

 That's just to remind us that it is important to consider the physical condition of the people for whom we are finding gifts and doing so can make it easier to choose things they will like and use.

 I am always concerned about elders with small, fixed incomes so gifts of practical, everyday items that seem too mundane to be classified as gifts can be more welcome that you might think.
 They free up money for food, clothing and medical needs.